 UM alumni among Honour 150 recipients

 To commemorate Manitoba’s 150th anniversary, Manitobans were asked to nominate exceptional people who are making a difference in their own communities through volunteer engagements ranging from the arts to environment, from health to education.
-Honour 150 presented by Canada Life, recognizes 150 people from across the province who stand out for their role in making Manitoba such an amazing province, so many of whom are University of Manitoba alumnae, faculty and friends.
+Honour 150 presented by Canada Life, recognizes 150 people from across the province who stand out for their role in making Manitoba such an amazing province, so many of whom are University of Manitoba alumni, donors and friends.

 Honourees receive a commemorative medal designed and created by Manitoba artist Takashi Iwasaki [BFA(Hons)/06].